- 1/1/2020. Article cleanup. Added some images and a video. Added clickable Table of Contents. Shout out to Pete Johns for the video! Sub his channel!

 Hi friend and Welcome!

-Today I’m going to be bringing you a relatively short post on TRS vs. TS cables, and what each is generally used for in studio.
-So grab a snack, sit back and relax because..
+Today I’m going to be bringing you a relatively short post on TRS vs. TS cables, and what each is generally used for in the studio.
+We’ll also briefly cover XLR and TRRS as well.
+So grab a snack, sit back and relax because…

 In building your home studio, you will come across a variety of different cables.
-Way back when, RCA (unbalanced) were the most common ones.
-Remember those annoying Red, White, and Yellow wires that seemingly always ended up collecting dust somewhere?
+Way back when RCA (unbalanced) were the most common ones.
+Remember those annoying Red, White, and Yellow wires that seemingly always ended up collecting dust somewhere in a shoe-box?
 I do!
 Still to this day I find them in the strangest places, and just have to laugh.
-While still very useful, they aren’t the primary go to cable anymore.

 You may have bought a pair before, not really thinking twice about the difference.
 I’m the same way actually.
-When I purchased my JBL LSR 305’s, I paired them with TRS because I saw that they said “balanced.”
-I didn’t really know what that entailed however.
-Today I will make it very clear!
+When I purchased my JBL LSR 305’s, I paired them with TRS cables because my research indicated I needed “balanced.”
+I didn’t really know what that entailed back then, but today I will make it very clear!

-TRS stands for “Tip, Ring, Sleeve” and can be used with mono balanced, and stereo unbalanced signal.
-An example of a mono, balanced signal is the line output from the Focusrite Scarlett 2i2 (An audio interface).
+TRS stands for “Tip, Ring, Sleeve” and can be used as a mono balanced, or stereo unbalanced signal.
+An example of a mono, balanced jack is the line output (Right and Left) from the Focusrite Scarlett 2i2 (An audio interface).
+What does an audio interface do?

 The same goes for microphones.
 For instance, the Scarlett 2i2 has combo inputs, meaning you can plug a TRS cable OR an XLR cable into the front of it.
 If you went the TRS route, a quality cable can make the difference in how your recording comes out when you play it back.
 The same goes for XLR cables actually.

-You will also notice that a lot of entry to mid level audiophile headphones come with 1/4″ TRS adapters, which conveniently plug into your interface or mixer.
-Again, mono and unbalanced.
+You will also notice that a lot of entry to mid-level audiophile headphones come with 1/4″ TRS adapters, which conveniently plug into your interface or mixer.

 Some people say that in dealing with under 6 feet of cable, the differences in sound between a TS and TRS cable is almost indistinguishable.
 You be the judge.

-If you use a TRS cable as mono unbalanced, the Tip is the signal, the ring is the negative signal, (this is what blocks out the noise that we talked about), and the sleeve is the shielding of the cable, which is also present in the TS version.
+Again, the tip is the signal, the ring is the negative signal, (this is what blocks out the noise, i.e. the reverse polarity that we talked about), and the sleeve is the shielding of the cable (or the ground), which is also present in the more simplified TS version.

-The reason that guitarists use TS is because:
+The reason that guitarists use TS is that:

 - It’s also more expensive to produce instruments that have a balanced connector.

-Even getting more in depth, a TS cable only has 2 separate wires running inside.
+A TS cable also only has 2 separate wires running inside.
 One wire carries the audio, the other carries the ground.
 Being that there is only one copy of the audio signal, it then becomes susceptible to picking up noise as the signal travels down the wire.

-It would be unfair to leave poor XLR out of the equation, since he’s also very important in studio.
-These guys can run up to 100 ft. without noise, and are generally used with a lot of entry to mid level condenser microphones.
+It would be unfair to leave poor XLR out of the equation since he’s also very important in the studio and something that I personally utilize quite a bit.
+What is XLR?
+These guys can run up to 100 ft. without noise and are generally used with a lot of entry to mid-level condenser microphones like my beloved Samson C01.

-As mentioned above, XLR is also used very frequently with Near-field Studio Monitors that have line level signal.
+As mentioned above, XLR is also used very frequently with Near-field Studio Monitors that have a line-level signal.

-The cool thing about an XLR cable is that it has 3 signals.
+The cool thing about an XLR cable is that it has 3 signals as well.

 As an example:

 If you’re singing or rapping into a mic, your voice is split into two wires.
-As it’s running down the wires, one wires polarity is suddenly flipped, and the 2 signals become out of phase with each-other.
+As it’s running down the wires, one wires’ polarity is suddenly flipped, and the 2 signals become out of phase with each other.
 As the sound continues to travel, it eventually reaches the other side of the wire.
 When it gets there, the polarity is flipped a second time, and the signals become in sync again.
-After this they are processed by whatever gear you are using (An interface or mixer).
-Your computer actually does this in the form of 1’s and 0’s.
+After this, they are processed by whatever gear you are using (An interface or mixer).
+Your computer actually does this in the form of 1’s and 0’s or an analog to digital conversion.
+In the opposite (a digital to analog conversion), the sound is processed so that YOU can understand.
+That’s a bit of a separate animal, but the concept is the same.

 Why did the Polarity flip?